-Each bargaining unit member employed as a member of the faculty as of July 1, 2012, who also was a member of the bargaining unit as of the beginning of fall semester 2011, whose performance review is satisfactory or better as determined by the merit review criteria shall receive a 1.0% increase and be eligible for the following increases.
-An amount of 2.0% will be set aside for a merit increase based on merit evaluation for the academic year 2011-2012.
-An amount of 2.0% will also be set aside for compression/market adjustments.
-An amount of 0.5% will be set aside and allocated by the University to faculty to fund its strategic priorities as determined by the administration.
-No bargaining unit faculty member's salary will be increased by more than \$5,000 through the application of strategic priorities.
+Each bargaining unit member employed as a member of the faculty as of July 1, 2013, who also was a member of the bargaining unit as of the beginning of fall semester 2012, whose performance review is satisfactory or better as determined by the merit review criteria shall receive a one and one half percent (1.5%) increase to the member's base salary, and be eligible for a merit increase.
+An amount of one half percent (0.5%) will be set aside for a merit increase based on merit evaluation for the academic year 2012-13.